NDutraConsulting/multiverse-cards-dev/README.md

 ### Phase 1 Feature Map
-#### The following 4 features can be developed by four developers in parallel.
+#### The following 4 features are being developed in parallel on independent branches.
 - `Public Card Viewer (Under Development)`
 - Access Control
   - Privilege definitions and mapping